skku-comit/2023-2-AWS-cloud-practitioner-foundational/week1/aptheparker/section-6.md

 </details>

 ## 3. AMI (Amazon Machine Image)
-- customisation of an EC2 instance
+- Customization of an EC2 instance
 - built for a specific region (can be copied across regions)

 ## 4. EC2 Image Builder